Celebrities helped free Cyntoia Brown, but some wary of 'Kardashian effect'

 In his eight years as governor, Haslam, a Republican who leaves office next week, has granted only a handful of commutations.
 Brown's attorneys told NBC News that her pending release, which is set for August, is "extraordinary" and "unusual."

-Similar widespread attention is something Ohio attorney Jennifer Kinsley would like to see for one of her clients, Alexis Martin.
+Similar widespread attention is what Ohio attorney Jennifer Kinsley would like for one of her clients, Alexis Martin.
 In 2013, Martin was 15 when prosecutors say she was involved in the robbery and murder of a man who forced her into human trafficking.

 While Martin, who is currently serving 21 years to life, has gotten some attention from victims' advocate groups, major celebrities have yet to amplify her situation.